lukalabs/cakechat/README.md

 For some tools (for example [`tools/train.py`](tools/train.py)) you can specify the path to model's initialization weights via `--init_weights` argument.

 The weights may come from a trained CakeChat model or from a model with a different architecture.
-In the latter case some parameters of Cakechat model may be left without initialisation: a parameter will be initialized with a saved value if the parameter's name and shape are identical to the saved parameter, otherwise the parameter will keep its default initialization weights.
+In the latter case some parameters of Cakechat model may be left without initialization: a parameter will be initialized with a saved value if the parameter's name and shape are identical to the saved parameter, otherwise the parameter will keep its default initialization weights.